SimplGy/simplgy.github.io/blog/_posts/2015-06-21-making-a-stopwatch-app-in-ios.md

 This meant it should be easy to set, analog, highly visual, not too concerned about fiddly exact times.

-I also wanted a minimalistic, non skeumorphic appearance.
+I also wanted a minimalistic, non skeuomorphic appearance.
 Because of this, animations were important for communicating when the timer is set, ticking, or ringing.

 ## Who It's For